tekumara/notes/python-type-checking.md

 ## TypedDict

 I'd probably default to NamedTuples or Dataclasses, and use TypedDicts for special situations that require interoperability (eg: with pandas) or backwards compatibility.
+Unlike dataclasses they don't support attribute access (eg: `Order.id`), can't have methods, and can only inherit from other `TypedDicts` so aren't great for building class hierarchies, eg: if you try to inherit from a TypedDict and Protocol you'll get a `TypeError: cannot inherit from both a TypedDict type and a non-TypedDict base class`.
+In python 3.11 there is no support however for [TypedDict to inherit from Generic](https://github.com/python/cpython/issues/89026#issuecomment-1116093221).

 eg: